-We think we can “have” things in life, whether in the sense of physical objects, or something more emotional, and that we can safely attach to them, but the second noble truth says otherwise.
-All we can have is delusions, and all attaching will do is cause suffering.
+We think we can “have” things in real life, whether physical objects, aspects of people, or something more conceptual or emotional, and that we can safely attach to these things we have.
+The second noble truth says otherwise.
+All we can “have” is delusions, and all attaching will do is cause suffering.